CommunityDragon/HexDocs/lol/lcuapi/Getting started with the LCU API.md

 ## Conclusion

 That's all she wrote!
-You now understand how to find the port and the password to be able to connect to the LCU API.
-Now go and make awesome stuff using this knowledge!
-Can't wait to test out your creation myself! :)
+With this knowledge, you should be able to find the port and the password to the LCU API and you're able to make requests to it.
+If you have any questions, feel free to join Riot's 3rd party developer community on discord and ask your question there.
+There are a lot of knowledgeable members who are willing to answer them!